e-mcbride/packages-report/README.md

 Making an edit from the browser on GitHub.

+##Search keyword
-**Search keyword** mumpsimus: A traditional custom or notion that is adhered to although it has been shown to be unreasonable.
+mumpsimus: a traditional custom or notion that is adhered to although it has been shown to be unreasonable.
 Definition from [11 amazing words we should be using.](https://blog.oxforddictionaries.com/2015/07/15/11-words-we-should-start-using-more-often/)